New Developments in FeynCalc 9.0: Comparison to similar tools

 \textsc{FeynCalc} avoids such difficulties by accepting any kind of input that consists of valid \textsc{FeynCalc} objects.
 Hence, one can enter e.g. standalone Dirac traces, Lorentz vectors or loop integrals and then manipulate them with suitable \textsc{FeynCalc} functions.
 In this sense \textsc{FeynCalc} can be used much like a ``calculator'' for QFT expressions.

 For manual input of Feynman diagrams \textsc{FeynCalc} contains some functions (\texttt{FeynRule}, \texttt{FunctionalD}, \texttt{CovariantD}, \texttt{QuantumField} etc.) for deriving Feynman rules from Lagrangians that are manifestly Lorentz covariant.
-At the same time it is of course also possible to evaluate Feynman diagrams that were generated automatically (e.g. by \textsc{FeynArts}), so that the user always can choose the most efficient strategy to get the calculation done.
+Furthermore, it is also possible to evaluate Feynman diagrams that were generated automatically (e.g. by \textsc{FeynArts}), so that the user always can choose the most efficient strategy to get the calculation done.

 Steps 4 and 5 usually imply that the user is not supposed to interfere too much with the evaluation process.
 Instead, one should rely on the available options to influence the outcome of the calculation.
 For example, when an automatic tool handles the Dirac algebra, it would normally try to simplify everything it can.
 While in general, this approach is perfectly fine, sometimes one would like to simplify only some of the Dirac structures, leaving the others (e.g. all the traces involving an odd number of $\gamma^5$) untouched.
 In principle, provided that the particular tool is open source, one can always modify its code accordingly to obtain the desired output.
 Depending on the complexity of the code and the amount of documentation, this might, however, take some time and even introduce new bugs.